 What I particularly like:

-• The drag-and-drop facility.
+• The drag and drop facility.
 You don’t need coding knowledge.
-All you will need is to drag elements and drop them into your website.
+All you will need is drag elements and drop in your website.

 • Provides 100s of templates according to your need.
 Just one click is required to get started.